 The more you smoke, the greater the chance of being diagnosed with oral cancer.
 The dentist can identify signs of persistent lumps around the neck and ulcers in the mouth.
 Your teeth will eventually become loose.

 If you’re protective of your smile, you must drop the smoking habit to preserve your pearly whites because smoking damages oral health.
 If you’re seeking support in restoring your smile, we are here to assist you.
-Contact us at Piazza Dental for an appointment.
+Contact our professional Dentist Hornsby team at Piazza Dental for an appointment.
 Get started here.